radekstepan/therascript/README.md

 Therascript is a monorepo organized into several packages:

 *   `packages/api`: The backend ElysiaJS server.
-Handles business logic, database interactions, and communication with Ollama, Whisper, and Elasticsearch services.
+Handles business logic, database interactions, and communication with other services.
+*   `packages/worker`: A separate Node.js process that consumes jobs from the Redis queue (e.g., transcription, analysis).
 *   `packages/ui`: The React-based frontend application that users interact with.
-*   `packages/ollama`: Contains Docker configuration (`docker-compose.yml`) and management scripts for the Ollama service.
+*   `packages/ollama`: Contains Docker configuration and management scripts for the Ollama service.
-*   `packages/whisper`: Contains the Python FastAPI service for Whisper, its Dockerfile, and management scripts.
+*   `packages/whisper`: Contains the Python service for Whisper, its Dockerfile, and management scripts.
+*   `packages/gpu-utils`: A shared utility for querying NVIDIA GPU stats via `nvidia-smi`.
-*   `packages/elasticsearch-client`: A shared client and utilities for interacting with Elasticsearch.
+*   `packages/elasticsearch-client`: A shared client for interacting with Elasticsearch.
-*   `packages/docker-utils`: Shared utilities for managing Docker containers, used by other packages.
+*   `packages/docker-utils`: Shared utilities for managing Docker containers.
-*   `scripts/`: Contains root-level scripts for running the application in different modes (e.g., `run-dev.js`, `run-prod.js`).
+*   `scripts/`: Root-level scripts for running the application in different modes (e.g., `run-dev.js`).

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 1.  **Node.js and Yarn:**
-    *   It's recommended to use NVM (Node Version Manager) to manage Node.js versions.
-    *   The required Node.js version is specified in `.nvmrc` (currently `23.10.0`).
+    *   It's recommended to use NVM (Node Version Manager).
+The required Node.js version is in `.nvmrc`.
         ```bash
         nvm install
         nvm use
         ```
     *   Yarn (Classic v1.x) is used as the package manager.
-Install it if you haven't: `npm install --global yarn`.
 2.  **Docker and Docker Compose:**
     *   Docker Desktop for Windows/macOS or Docker Engine + Docker Compose plugin for Linux.
     *   Ensure the Docker daemon is running.
-    *   On Windows (WSL), make sure to disable Resource Saver in Docker Desktop.
-    *   On Linux, you might need to add your user to the `docker` group: `sudo usermod -aG docker $USER` (then log out and log back in).
 3.  **NVIDIA GPU with CUDA (Recommended for AI Services):**
-    *   For optimal performance with Ollama and Whisper, an NVIDIA GPU with CUDA drivers and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed is highly recommended.
+    *   For optimal performance, an NVIDIA GPU with CUDA drivers and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is highly recommended.
+The GPU monitoring feature specifically requires `nvidia-smi` to be available on the host.
-    *   Verify CUDA installation with `nvidia-smi`.
     *   Ollama and Whisper *can* run on CPU, but performance will be significantly slower.
-Elasticsearch does not require a GPU.

 ## Setup and Installation